 The full-scale Gardens by the Bay and Mediacorp National Day Concert (NDC) returned to The Meadow on 5 August 2023 - the first time in four years.
 Organised with Dads for Life, Families for Life, NTUC, People's Association, and SAFRA, NDC 2023 saw the most community partners on board since the event's inception in 2019.
-The free concert brought different communities together to celebrate Singapore's 58th birthday with performances star-studded multicultural local talents, an inaugural fireworks display, as well as a stable activities pre-concert including carnival and mini performances.
-In all, NDC 2023 entertained more than half a million concert goers: the live concert was attended by some 30,000 people, while NDC 2023's broadcast on Channel 5, and Mediacorp meWATCH, Entertainment on YouTube on 12 August 2023 reached an audience of more than 470,000.
+The free concert brought different communities together to celebrate Singapore's 58th birthday with star-studded performances multicultural local talents, an inaugural fireworks display, as well as a stable of pre-concert activities including a carnival and mini performances.
+In all, NDC 2023 entertained more than half a million concert goers: the live concert was attended by some 30,000 people, while NDC 2023's broadcast on meWATCH, Channel 5, and Mediacorp Entertainment on YouTube on 12 August 2023 reached an audience of more than 470,000.